-8.4 Schedule a Dissertation Defense (Register for COMS990)
+8.4 Schedule a Dissertation Defense (Register for COMS 990)

-Ultimately, the chair and committee member, with approval from the Online Chair, decide when the manuscript is approved for defense.
+Ultimately, with approval from the Online Chair, the chair and committee member decide when the manuscript is approved for defense.
 In the rare instance where the chair and committee member may disagree about the candidate's readiness for the defense, the Online Chair may make the final decision.

-Once the dissertation manuscript is approved by the committee and Online Chair, the candidate and chair will schedule a time for the defense.
+Once the committee and Online Chair approve the dissertation manuscript, the candidate and chair will schedule a time for the defense.
 The candidate is responsible for identifying dates and times convenient for the committee and for providing a list of dates and times to the chair.
-The defense date must be scheduled and the defense successfully completed at least four weeks prior to the last day of the semester.
+The defense date must be scheduled, and the defense completed at least four weeks prior to the last day of the semester.

-Once a date and time are established, the candidate is also responsible for preparing and forwarding the Dissertation Announcement Template and SafeAssign report of the manuscript to the Doctoral Support Team at SCADissertationRev@liberty.edu (including the chair in the CC line) to schedule the defense.
-The candidate should submit the dissertation manuscript to SafeAssign in COMS 989.
-The chair should review the SafeAssign report to ensure it is acceptable before the candidate submits the Dissertation Announcement Template.
+Once a date and time are established, the candidate is also responsible for preparing and forwarding the manuscript to the Doctoral Support Team at SCADissertation@liberty.edu (including the chair in the CC line) to schedule the defense.
+The candidate should submit the dissertation the full manuscript to Turnitin in COMS 989.
+The chair should review the report to ensure it is acceptable before the manuscript is disseminated to the committee and any other outside readers.

 The doctoral support staff will post the defense time and date in the Dissertation Defense Calendar.
 The dissertation support staff also e-mails an Outlook appointment to the candidate, chair, and committee member.
-Once this Outlook appointment is sent, the date and time of the defense is considered to be officially set.
-The chair is responsible for informing each committee member of the date, time, and procedures of the defense.
-The chair is also responsible for scheduling and facilitating the WebEx or Teams meeting for the defense.
+Once this Outlook appointment is sent, the date and time of the defense are officially set.
+The chair is responsible for informing each committee member of the defense's date, time, and procedures.
+The chair is also responsible for scheduling and facilitating the Teams meeting for the defense.

 When the defense date and time are finalized, the candidate will be moved from COMS 989 to COMS 990 by the Doctoral Support Team.
-Please note that a candidate may not enroll in COMS 990 without a confirmed dissertation defense date by all parties involved.
+Please note that a candidate may not enroll in COMS 990 without all parties' confirmed dissertation defense dates.